simeonoff/tochki/README.md

 ## How to use this configuration?

 > [!NOTE]
-> For this configuration I followed [this](https://github.com/AlexNabokikh/nix-config) approach for splitting my config into manageable parts.
-It means that home packages are managed independently of system packages installed using nix.
+> For this configuration, I followed [this](https://github.com/AlexNabokikh/nix-config) approach for splitting my config into manageable parts.
+This means that home packages are managed independently of system packages installed using nix.

-High-level overview (cheatsheet) of what needs to be run to update configs:
+Here's a high-level overview (cheatsheet) of what needs to be run to update configs:

 On macOS:
 ```sh